FHPythonUtils/FHMake/documentation/reference/fhmake/audit.md

 ## taskAudit

-[[find in source code]](../../fhmake/audit.py#L134)
+[[find in source code]](../../../fhmake/audit.py#L131)

 ```python
 def taskAudit(kwargs: list[str]) -> None:
 ```

-Do the audit task, this includes checking requirements are up to date...

-security analysis and code complexity metrics
+Do the audit task, this includes checking requirements are up to date security analysis and code complexity metrics

 #### Arguments